So then…he looks me over and asks, “Have you had sexual relations with anyone with yellow jaundice or viral hepatitis?”

 And I save lives, people!

-(Any fun stories to share about your visits to the doctor, hospital, blood bank – or any occasions where you have to share personal info you’d rather keep private?
-Share it with all of us in the Comments Section!)
+(Any fun stories to share about your visits to the doctor, hospital, blood bank – or times when you had to share personal info you’d rather keep private?
+Do tell!)